Take me to:About the course

 - Strengths Deployment Inventory (SDI): This tool identifies personal value systems, motivators and individual personal management styles and can help you deepen your self-awareness, become a better manager and improve your relationships.

-- Three individual three coaching sessions to explore personal goals for the programme, discuss their strengths and weaknesses, understand how to apply the learning as the virtual training is underway and take action on their personal and team action plans to ensure they are embedded in practical reality.
+- Three individual coaching sessions to explore personal goals for the programme, discuss their strengths and weaknesses, understand how to apply the learning as the virtual training is underway and take action on their personal and team action plans to ensure they are embedded in practical reality.

 When will the course run?